shantanudel/AI--Nutritionist/README.md

 🥗 AI Nutritionist
 # 📌 OVERVIEW: AI Nutritionist is a machine learning-powered dietary assistant that provides personalized nutrition recommendations based on user input.
-The system analyzes eating habits, nutritional needs, and health goals to generate smart meal suggestions and actionable insights.
+The system analyzes eating habits, nutritional needs, and health goals to generate smart meal suggestions & actionable insights.

 Designed with a modular and scalable architecture, the project aims to simplify daily diet planning and promote healthier lifestyle choices through intelligent automation.